SSWConsulting/SSW.Rules.Content/rules/tick-and-flick/rule.md

 Developer: Any questions?

 :::
-::: okay
+::: ok
-**Figure: Okay Example - Showing the Product Owner the PBI for the first time during the Sprint Review**
+**Figure: Ok Example - Showing the Product Owner the PBI for the first time during the Sprint Review**
 :::

 ::: Greybox